-A blind singer wowed the Britain's Got Talent judges in the latest episode.
+A blind singer wowed the Britain's Got Talent judges in this year's auditions.

 One of the acts we met was 14-year-old singer Sirine Jahangir from London who shared with the panel how she had lost her vision at the age of nine.

 "I remember watching Simon on television and thinking he looked scary.
 It sounds like he’s quite different now, he’s definitely nicer," Sirine revealed.